jordanlevy001/surfs_up/README.md

 ## Summary
 High level summary of results
 Overall, the month of June is warmer, but December is not much colder than June.
 The average temperature in December is only slightly lower (~4°F) than in June.
+While December is slightly cooler on average, most days in December were still 69°F or higher.